The department also provides an open access bone densitometry service.

 The department has a strong ethos of education for both staff and patients.
 Group education sessions are provided on a regular basis for patients with various conditions.

-As well as consultant staff, other doctors working in the department include a registrar, junior doctors and GP registrars in training, and GP clinical assistants.
+As well as consultant staff, other doctors working in the department include a registrar, doctors in residence and GP registrars in training, and GP clinical assistants.

 The department has good working relationships with local universities including Durham and Teesside.
 Members of the department have research interests in inflammatory joint disease and osteology.